FAQ

 Where can I find my timetable?

 You can find your timetable on the intranet "HNU intern". (opens in a new window) If you have any questions about your courses, please contact your study advisor.
-Be sure to attend the introductory event for your degree program before the start of lectures.
+Make sure to attend the introductory event (opens in a new window) of your degree program before the start of lectures.
 You must register for all your examinations at the HNU in the Campus Portal (opens in a new window) during the deadline.
 You can find learning materials and up-to-date information about your courses on E-Learning Moodle (opens in a new window).
-Exam dates and general information about your faculty can be found on the intranet (opens in a new window).
+Exam dates, last minute course changes and general information about your faculty can be found on the intranet (opens in a new window).
 You should also read your HNU e-mails (opens in a new window) regularly.
-You can find an overview about the course registration here (opens in a new window)
+Please find an overview about the course registration process here (opens in a new window).

 Where can I extend my visa and apply for a residence permit in Germany?